news & tips

 - arterial bypass for peripheral vascular disease, or endovascular surgery with placement of stents

 Contact our offices Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates and schedule an appointment today.

-To learn more about Diabetes and your feet, go to Heel Pain Institute of America or Laurel Foot & Ankle Center or Northern Foot & Ankle Associates.
+To learn more about Diabetes and your feet, go to Heel Pain Institute of America and Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates.

 Board certified in Foot Surgery and Michael A. Klein, D.P.M.
 A.B.F.A.S.

 Board certified in Foot Surgery